exasol/redshift-virtual-schema/README.md

 ## Features

-* Access a AWS Redshitf data source in read only mode from an Exasol database, using a Virtual Schema.
+* Access an AWS Redshift data source in read-only mode from an Exasol database, using a Virtual Schema.

 ## Table of Contents